Blakesley, Colin Phillip Interview

 Yes, it’s twisty.

-But they got him up there, and he was absolutely rapt, amazed.
+They got him up there, and he was absolutely rapt … amazed.

 But just talking about drink – just flicking back to the very early days of having committee meetings, we used to drop round different people’s places, and there’d be a flagon of beer there.
-And we’d have a flagon of beer with our meeting.
+And there was a flagon of beer with our meeting.
 It was so common, it was not funny.
 And we’d alternate – I’d bring the flagon, or somebody else’d bring the flagon.

-Do you think a hall is better … a public place?
+Do you think a hall is better [or] a public place?

-I still think in the home is the best place, I really do.
-Because we had a lot at our place; we had a lot of meetings at our place.
+I still think in the home is the best place; I really do, because we had a lot at our place; we had a lot of meetings at our place.
 Where we are now we’ve been for over forty years, and everybody was so relaxed.
-We had AGMs [Annual General Meetings] there, out the backyard with the barbecue and a few beers, which was suddenly stopped by one of the presidents.
-They stopped doing that – “no, we won’t have that.”
-“Alright, that’s fine, okay.”
+We have AGMs [Annual General Meetings] there, out the backyard with the barbecue and a few beers – which was suddenly stopped by one of the presidents, they stopped doing that.
+“No, we won’t have that.”
+“All right, that’s fine.
+Okay.”
 But it lost a … it lost a little bit of social …

 [Speaking together] The social side of it is most important.

-So perhaps that’s the way to … It’s not got the same ambience.
+So perhaps that’s … it’s not got the same ambience.

 It’s not the same.
 No, it’s not the same.
-Well, it’s all right.
-It’s a matter of a personal voluntary … it’s just something you did in those days, but … “Whose place will it be?’
-And you put your finger up … “Okay”, and it meant a lot of work for you and your wife, but it didn’t matter.
+Well, it’s all right, it’s just something you did in those days.
+“Whose place will it be?”
+And you put your finger up.
+“Okay”, and it meant a lot of work for you and your wife, but it didn’t matter.
 Somebody else would do it next time.
 But we did have quite a few at our place.
 Heather supported me in many ways over that.

 Oh, the other thing I must mention too, is … I’ll just flick to phantom pain, because I suffer from phantom pain badly.
-And I mean not as phantom feelings; severe phantom pain which has put me in hospital – so bad that I’ve had to go on a drip to control it.
-I now live on what you call gabapentin, which works on the nerves; a combination of gabapentin and the silver statins.
-[The] combination of the two work on the nerves, and they’ve helped me tremendously.
+And I mean not as phantom feelings; severe phantom pain which has put me in hospital – so bad I’ve had to go on a drip to control it.
+I now live on … what you call gabapentin, which works on the nerves; a combination of gabapentin and the silver statins … combination of the two work on the nerves, and they’ve helped me tremendously.

 How long has that gone on for?